RoboSapiens2021/snippet.js/README.md

 ## CSS Import
 `<link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/RoboSapiens2021/snippet.js/style.css">`

-Put this into the head section of your html file
+Put this into the head section of your html file.
 This handles backgrounds, layout etc.

 ## How to use it